laminas/laminas-validator/doc/book/validator-chains.md

 $chain->attach(new Alnum());
 ```

-Any object that implements `Zend\Validator\ValidatorInterface` may be used in a
+Any object that implements `Laminas\Validator\ValidatorInterface` may be used in a
 validator chain.

 ## Setting Validator Chain Order